 These are only the minimum auto liability insurance requirements set by the state.
 Experts advise protecting your assets by getting more coverage than the state-mandated minimums as these limits tend not to keep pace with the ever increasing costs of car repairs and medical bills.
 Most drivers also add collision and comprehensive coverage to their policies to cover possible damage to their own cars as well.

 The penalties for driving without insurance in Connecticut are:

 Uninsured/Underinsured Motorist Coverage

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Connecticut requires UM/UIM coverage.
 The minimum UM/UIM coverage amounts for Connecticut are $20,000 per person up to $40,000 per accident for any bodily injury.

-Some states have “No-Fault” laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Connecticut is not a “No-Fault” state.
+Some states have no-fault insurance laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Connecticut is not a no-fault state.